wjayee/tp/docs/DeveloperGuide.md

   - 1a1.
 AnimalCatalog displays a message indicating a duplicate entry.
   - Use case ends.
 - 1b.
 The user enters incomplete or invalid details.
-  - 1bAnimalCatalog prompts the user to enter the correct and complete details.
+  - 1b.
+AnimalCatalog prompts the user to enter the correct and complete details.
   - Use case ends.

 ---